classgraph/classgraph/classgraph-classpath/README.md

-Iterating the `Classpath` iterates its entries, in classpath order; `getEntries()` returns the same list. `location()` is an absolute path, or a nested path of the form `outer.jar!/inner.jar`, or a URL for anything that is not a local file -- so do not assume `Path.of(entry.location())` will succeed. `packageRootPrefixes()` lists the prefixes to strip from entry names within that element, e.g. `BOOT-INF/classes` for a Spring Boot jarfile; it is empty for an ordinary jarfile.
+Iterating the `Classpath` iterates its entries, in classpath order; `getEntries()` returns the same list. `location()` is an absolute path, or a nested path of the form `outer.jar!/inner.jar`, or a URL for anything that is not a local file -- so do not assume `Path.of(entry.location())` will succeed.
+A path is given in canonical form, spelled the way the file is stored: symbolic links are resolved, and on a filesystem that ignores case, so is the case of each name.
+That is also what decides whether two entries are the same, so a file that two classloaders reach by different paths is listed once, at the first position it is reached at. `packageRootPrefixes()` lists the prefixes to strip from entry names within that element, e.g. `BOOT-INF/classes` for a Spring Boot jarfile; it is empty for an ordinary jarfile.

+An entry that names a file or directory the filesystem says is not there, or that cannot be read, is left out of the classpath rather than listed and then failed on, since it can contribute no class.

 ### Read every classfile on the classpath, without the scanner